git-town/git-town/website/src/install.md

 # Installation

 Git Town ships as a single self-contained binary.
-It doesn't bundle a Git client but uses the native Git installation on your machine instead.
+It doesn't bundle a Git client but uses the native Git installation on your machine.

 ## macOS